Alemsun/pokemon_tap/README.md

 - **[Kibana](https://www.elastic.co/kibana)**: UI dedicated to Data Visualization.

-More technical details in the specific folder, more details on the actual usage in this project in doc.
+More technical details in the specific folder, more details on the actual usage in this project in **doc**.

 # Requirements
 - Docker